skramm/homog2d/docs/homog2d_manual.md

 However, due to numerical issues, this can fail: for example, say we want to check the intersection between a line and an rectangle 100x100
 (i.e. with coordinates in the range [0-99]).
 The intersection point can appear to have for one of the coordinates the value "99".
 So far so good.
-Unfortunately, the range checking will fail, because the actual value can be "99.00000000000123".
+Unfortunately, the range checking will fail, because the actual computed value will be "99.00000000000123".

 To avoid this issue, the "Segment/Line" intersection code will request an additional rounding with the computed coordinates, so that the value stays at "99":